-Potassium increases blood flow to the brain improving cognitive functioning, enhancing memory, and even helping prevent Alzheimer's disease.
+Potassium increases blood flow to the brain, improving cognitive functioning, enhancing memory, and even helping prevent Alzheimer's disease.

 9. Strawberries Improve Skin Issues

 As pointed out countless times, vitamin C inhibits free radicals.
 Free radicals are responsible for premature aging of the skin, including sagging skin, fine lines, and an overall look of dullness.
 Strawberries also contain Ellagic acid, which promotes collagen production and protects against UV rays.
-Collagen helps the skin look vibrant and young looking.
+Collagen helps the skin look vibrant and young-looking.

 10. Strawberries Help Control Asthma Effects

-Strawberries are a great source for proper health due to its antioxidants and anti-inflammatory properties.
+Strawberries are an excellent source for proper health due to its antioxidants and anti-inflammatory properties.
 In Asia, they refer to it as 'the queen of fruits' because it is among the top ten fruits with the highest antioxidant levels.
 It helps with the management of diabetes, asthma, and many other inflammatory diseases, as well as helps prevent cancer, strokes, and heart attacks.
 Overall, this fruit should be eaten frequently, especially raw, to help one live a healthy lifestyle.

 - 11 Amazing Health Benefits of Strawberry - Natural Food Series